JOJ0/discodos/README.md

 `disco suggest --bpm 123` is the same as `disco suggest -b 123`

 Throughout this section, mostly the short forms are used, but sometimes the long forms too because they're just more self-explanatory.

+Also a common concept with command line tools is that "optional arguments" (the ones starting with a dash) can be put before or after "positional arguments (in this case the mix_name):

+`disco mix new_mix -c` is the same as `disco mix -c new_mix`

+Also the order of "optional arguments" is freely choosable most of the time:

+`disco search "search terms" -m new_mix -t A2`

+is the same as

+`disco search "search terms" -t A2 -m new_mix `

 ### *disco* command